Already booked? Sign in or create an account

 Tianjen is located about 80 miles from Beijing and ships that go there typically stay overnight, providing you with plenty of time to travel to the city and back.
 You’ll likely want to partake in an overnight shore excursion that gives you extra time in Beijing as you’ll get to explore the nightlife and stay in modern accommodations in the city.

 The Shanghai cruise terminal for our ships is Baoshan Port.
 This cruise terminal is located about 15 miles north of Shanghai’s city center and is able to easily accommodate large ships.
-Shuttles are usually available to get into the city or you can book one of our convenient city shore excursions so you don’t have to stress about getting back to the ship on time.
+Shuttles are usually available to get into the city, or you can book a convenient shore excursion so you don’t have to stress about getting back to the ship on time.

 If you are embarking on a cruise from China that sails roundtrip from Shanghai or Hong Kong, you can finish up your cruise and take off on a shore excursion that conveniently drops you off at the airport or hotel later that day.
 See the sights of your disembarkation city and then meet your luggage at your next destination point and either fly back home or get ready for your next adventure.